wenhan-uchicago/ISC_final_project/README.md

 # ISC_final_project
-This is the GitHub repository of my ISC final project, which includes the R codes as well as a brief README file.
+This is the GitHub repository of Wenhan Chang's ISC final project, which includes the R codes as well as a brief README file.

 ## R packages required
 ggplot2